vardaasen/tide-design/README.md

 - Progressive enhancement is a thing, and it saves us the headache of designing for old or basic browsers.
 - viewport **meta** tag: non-standard *de facto* method instructing browser how to render, introduced by Apple
 - fluid image style in css, not fixed sizes in width and height
+- different fluid effect from intrinsic size and container size instructed by
+- - **max-width:100%** intrinsic fluid element
+- - **width:100%** container for element reference fluid
+- media queries; directives in css, rules for environment constraints